PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 | 9 | Unknown |

 ### Connection Accepted
+The server time is monotonic clock (no timestamp).

 | Bits | Description |
 | --- | --- |
 | 16 | Node id |